Skip to main content

 Many investors aim to time the market for high returns.
 However, predicting future prices remains a tricky business.
 But what if there existed a strategy that utilized existing market inefficiencies, generating potentially consistent returns without investors having to play the guessing game?
 Enter arbitrage funds, that seek to spot market opportunities– but not in the way you might think.

-Let's look at how these funds work, exploring some tips to benefit market timing in arbitrage funds without the usual headaches.
+Let's look at how these hybrid mutual funds work, exploring some tips to benefit market timing in arbitrage funds without the usual headaches.

 • Table of contents